Bad Weather & Road Conditions Accident Attorneys In Naperville, Illinois

 • Malfunctioning traffic signals

-The maintenance of roads, highways, and expressways is typically the responsibility of the state, county, or municipality in which you are traveling.
-While government entities are often immune to civil lawsuits, claims based on poor road maintenance — a valid form of negligence — are sometimes possible.
+The maintenance of roads, highways and expressways is typically the responsibility of the state, county, or municipality in which you are traveling.
+While government entities are often immune to civil lawsuits, claims based on poor road maintenance – a valid form of negligence – are sometimes possible.

 The Illinois Department of Transportation (IDOT), for instance, says this about filing a claim for road-related accidents, “IDOT evaluates each claim based upon strict standards on negligence and liability established by the Illinois Court of Claims.”
 One of these standards is that IDOT must have been alerted to the hazard prior to the accident and then failed to repair it in a reasonable amount of time.

-Get the Guidance You Need Today
+Get The Advocacy You Need Today

 If you or someone you know has been injured and/or a vehicle has been damaged due to weather or road conditions, you have the right to pursue compensation.
-The legal process of pursuing a claim may seem overwhelming, but you don't have to face these challenges on your own.
-Call or reach out to our firm, Marker & Crannell, today to schedule your own free case consultation.
-We'd be happy to sit down with you, discuss the details of your case, and go over our approach to help you seek justice.
+The legal process of pursuing a claim may seem overwhelming, but you don’t have to face these challenges on your own.

-If you've been injured in an accident due to poor weather or road conditions, you can rely on our firm to provide you with the guidance and representation you need.
-We can walk you through the entire claims process, even if it leads to a personal injury lawsuit.
-If you live in Naperville or the neighboring areas of Romeoville, Bolingbrook, Joliet, Aurora, or Plainfield, Illinois, call us today.
-We will meet with you, examine the details of your case, and present you with the best options you have for obtaining the compensation you deserve.
+If you’ve been injured in an accident due to poor weather or road conditions, you can rely on our firm to provide you with the guidance and representation you need to determine how to get compensation.
+We can walk you through the entire claims process, which may lead to a large-scale personal injury lawsuit.
+We are ready to devise the most promising strategy for your case.